After leaving Tokyo, we took the bullet train to Kyoto (home of the Geisha). All very easy, super civilized, and fast.

 Geisha numbers in Japan peaked at 80,000 in 1928, but now only 1,000 are left.

 A dinner with a geisha present can cost around 80,000 yen ($785) a person, depending on the venue and the number of geisha.

 After my geisha stalking was complete, we wove our way through the 17th-century streets of Gion.
 You could easily lose yourself in the traditional machiya (wooden houses) and the dim lantern-lit pathways.
 Great restaurants were tucked into every corner.

 The Kyoto Imperial Palace (Kyōto Gosho) was the residence of Japan’s Imperial Family until 1868.

 The current Imperial Palace was reconstructed in 1855 after a fire.
 Today, the Imperial Palace is used mainly for enthronement ceremonies and as a tourist attraction.

 Hey!
 You’re still here. 😊

-Stay tuned for: How to Eat like an Okinawan
+Stay tuned for: How to Eat Like an Okinawa

-Did you enjoy this post?
 Leave me a comment.
-Join my mailing list.
+Never miss a post – join my mailing list.